danieljbae/CS-4502-Project/README.md

 ## Description:

-* **Goal:** Identify patterns in restaurant review text that can facilitate improvements in food, service, and review quality.
+* **Goal:** Mining for patterns in restaurant review text that can facilitate improvements in food, service, and review quality.

 * **Identify review text patterns for different categories of restaurants:**
     - What are frequent features found in 1-star and 5-star restaurant text reviews?
         - What are frequently used words?
         - How does review length vary?
-    - Are there nuanced text review patterns among major cities in the US?
+    - Are there nuanced review text patterns among major cities in the US?
-    - Can seasonal changes affect text review sentiment?
+    - Can seasonal changes affect review text sentiment?

 * **Identify review text patterns among Yelp users:**
     - What makes a user's text review tagged as Useful, Funny, or Cool?
     - Are there clusters of Yelp users who more frequently give positive or negative reviews?
         - What is common among these users?
-        - Are there associations between total review count, average star rating, or friend network and review negativity?
+        - Are there associations between total review count, average star rating, or friend network?

 ## Prior Work: